-- Lift your knee straight up (not out to the side).
-Hold it just long enough to release your grip, and then let it fall down again.
+Lift your knee straight up (not out to the side).
+Hold it just long enough to release your grip, and then let them fall down again.

-Practice these exercises every day at walk, trot and canter.
+Practice these exercises everyday in walk, trot, and canter.

 Gripping with your knee is a common fault that can compromise your position in the saddle and lead to confusing aids for your horse.

-Practice the exercises given above to help release your knee and improve your overall position and effectiveness.
+Practice the exercise above to help release your knee and improve your overall position and effectiveness.